Pest Management Fact Sheet #5004

 The trained pest control professional may offer several options for bed bug management.
 One option is to use registered insecticides.
 Another method involves the use of steam wands to direct steam into cracks, crevices, and other hiding places.
 A third method is to use dry heat (this may be supplemented with insecticide).
-In the lab, temperatures of 113°F will kill all stages of bed bug.
-However, in a building it can be quite difficult to get all areas of the unit to the required temperature and for the length of time it needs to be held.
+In the lab, temperatures of 113°F will kill all stages of bed bugs.
+However, in a building it can be quite difficult to get all areas of the unit to the required temperature and for the required length of time.
 This treatment is best left to the professionals.
 Heat may destroy electronics, pictures, and other personal items.
 Often, it will take a combination of multiple management strategies to manage an infestation.
 Remember, it can be quite expensive to control bed bugs correctly.

 When Using Pesticides

 ALWAYS FOLLOW LABEL DIRECTIONS!